a-ashbeck/liri-node-app/README.md

 # liri-node-app
 Homework 8 for the Northwestern Coding Boot Camp.
-LIRI is a SIRI-like personal assistant that uses typed commands via a CLI.
+LIRI is a SIRI-like personal assistant that uses typed commands via a CLI using node.js.

 ## Setup
 You will need to add a `log.txt` file to your repo when you pull it down.
 Keep it top level.
 You will also need a `keys.js` file where you keep your Twitter keys.